Kingdom Fungi: Characteristics, Classification, Reproduction

 Fungi are a multicellular organism that obtains their nutrition from rotten materials.
 There are both types of sexual reproduction and asexual reproduction in fungi.
 Kingdom Fungi are divided into four groups, one of which sexual reproduction is not found, namely Deuteromycetes.

-We are going to read about this Kingdom fungi in detail, so let’s start.
+We will read about this kingdom of fungi in detail, so let’s start.

 Characteristics of Kingdom Fungi –